noorwachid/airmata/readme.md

 # Air Mata
-Exclusive text editor for dvorak users
+Exclusive text editor for dvorak-layout users

+## Status [On-Development]

 Air mata is indonesian noun for "tears".
 This text editor will lead you only to two paths.